Home Performance with ENERGY STAR®

 Do you, like many Northern California homeowners, feel powerless in the face of high energy bills?
 Would you like to know what you can do to control these costs and stop wasting energy?

 The Home Performance with ENERGY STAR program makes it easy and affordable to make a smart investment in a more energy-efficient home.
 This program has helped thousands of homeowners across the State lower their energy bills and live comfortably all year long.

 It all starts with a home energy assessment conducted by trained and experienced Home Performance contractors.
-California Energy Consultant service is proud to be one of the few SMUD preferred Energy Assesment providers.
+California Energy Consultant Service is proud to be one of the few SMUD qualified energy professionals.
 The Home Performance Assesment provides you with a top-to-bottom look at where your home is wasting energy.
 You will learn the root cause of any drafts, inconsistent temperatures, heating and cooling system failures, or other problems you may be experiencing.

 Optimize your home’s energy efficiency

 Our weather goes from extreme heat to freezing cold, and we pay the price.
 Does your home have any of these issues?

 These are all signs that your home simply is not functioning efficiently or comfortably, and it can directly affect your family’s health and quality of life.
 That’s why it pays to look into Home Performance with California Energy Consultant Service.

 - Drafty rooms